MarcM29/Information_retrieval/README.md

 # Scheme we followed to implement the pagerank score:
 ● 2d array to create matrix.
 To store the page to page relationship <br/>
-  ○ Based off of the .X section in cacm.all
+  ○ Based off of the .X section in cacm.all <br/>
-● Normalize the matrix (be aware of rows with all zeros) ● a = 0.85 damping value ● The matrix * (1-a)
+● Normalize the matrix (be aware of rows with all zeros) <br/>
+● a = 0.85 damping value ● The matrix * (1-a)  <br/>
-● The matrix * (a/N) to get final P matrix
+● The matrix * (a/N) to get final P matrix <br/>
-● Do the iteration, 15- 20 iterations for our set
+● Do the iteration, 15- 20 iterations for our set <br/>
-● Normalized the matrix for matching the similarity score: by multiplying 10000 to each unit in the matrix.
+● Normalized the matrix for matching the similarity score: by multiplying 10000 to each unit in the matrix. <br/>
-● Use the linear combination to combine the previously calculated cosine similarity score with the PageRank score as follows: score(d, q) = w1*cos-score(d, q) + w2*pagerank(d) where w1+w2=1.
-Note that w1 and w2 should be set as input parameters.
+● Use the linear combination to combine the previously calculated cosine similarity score with the PageRank score as follows:<br/> score(d, q) = w1*cos-score(d, q) + w2*pagerank(d) where w1+w2=1.
+Note that w1 and w2 should be set as input parameters. <br/>

 # How to run the project
-● Open the terminal window, then type the following;
+● Open the terminal window, then type the following; <br/>
-● % javac Invert.java
+● % javac Invert.java <br/>
-● % java Invert
+● % java Invert <br/>
-● Following the instruction
+● Following the instruction <br/>
-● Then posting.txt and dictionary.txt will be generated
+● Then posting.txt and dictionary.txt will be generated <br/>
-● %javac Search.java
+● %javac Search.java <br/>
-● %java Search
+● %java Search <br/>
-● User enters weight values for cosine similarity score and pagerank score ● User enters desired query term, then hit return; ranked documents with the final score will be printed out;
+● User enters weight values for cosine similarity score and pagerank score <br/>
+● User enters desired query term, then hit return; ranked documents with the final score will be printed out; <br/>

 # Additional feautures (Generating AP and MAP values of some pre-written queries)
-● %javac Eval.java
+● %javac Eval.java <br/>
-● %java Eval
+● %java Eval <br/>
-● User enters the weight values for  cosine similarity score and pagerank score (w1 and w2).
+● User enters the weight values for  cosine similarity score and pagerank score (w1 and w2). <br/>
-● The program will give AP values of each query found in query.txt as well as the final MAP value
+● The program will give AP values of each query found in query.txt as well as the final MAP value <br/>